design-first/system-designer-documentation/docs/Create a Type.md

 luke.location().country('Tatooine');
 ```

 In this example *location* has *address* type.
-Because it has got a *city* property, we can get and set its values with APIs.
+Because it has got a *country* property we can get and set its values with APIs.

 ## Define an alias